Emirate of Harar: Formation and Preluding Strife

 Historian Ali Abdirahman Hersi, who specializes in Somali history, indicates that the Emirate continued to engage in trade, albeit at a reduced scale, and established settlements in the Ogaden region after the fall of the Adal Sultanate.
 The residents of these settlements encountered simultaneous assaults from both the Oromo and Somali, compelling them to construct a defensive wall.
 Beginning in the seventeenth century, the Oromo people in the vicinity of Harar started to embrace Islam.
+During this century, the Emirate would also start the mass production of religious manuscripts, with the Harari Qurans being notable for their distinctive designs.

+The houses of Harar known as Gidir Gar, constructed from stone in the 1700s, featured eleven niches on their walls that showcased a variety of items, including Chinese ceramics.
 According to 18th century British traveler James Bruce who visited Abyssinia, the ruler of Shewa Amha Iyasus was in conflict with the leaders of the Harar Emirate.
 He further stated the inhabitants of Harar were called "Turks" by the Abyssinians and led by an emir.
+Under the rule of Emir ʽAbd al-Shakur ibn Yusuf, the Ifat towns in modern Shewa, Aliyu Amba and Sar Amba, fell under the jurisdiction of the Emirate.